ygadhave/portfolio/content/authors/admin/_index.md

 highlight_name: true
 ---

-Yashwant Gadhave is an undergraduate teaching assistant at Arizona State University.
-He has experience and interst in working on data wranging techniques using neuro-symbolic approaches.
-Yashwant is primarily advised by Dr. Millman with his research on digital designing circuit.
-He will get his bachelor’s degree from Arizona State University - Tempe, in Computer Science by 2025.
+Yashwant Gadhave is an undergraduate teaching assistant at Arizona State University, currently assisting three professors at ASU with their course work and helping students.
+He has project and research experience in full stack development and interst in working on data analysis.
+Yashwant is primarily advised and mentored by Dr. Jaejong Baek, Dr. Steven Millman and Dr. Lynn Robert Carter with his research and interest in their respective courses.
+He will be graduation and getting his bachelor’s degree from Arizona State University - Tempe, in Computer Science by 2025.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.